 Fight performance is where a student takes all that they have learned through competition and sparring, and begins to evolve into an artist capable of entertaining an audience!

 Mastery of technique is absolutely essential, and performers are required to apply a state of mind which no longer sees their opponent as an enemy, but rather sees them as a partner, working together to create a spontaneous fight display.
+Working without a choreography can be dangerous, and requires rigorous training and discipline.

 Students are encouraged to design their own outfits, made to a standard worthy of the stage, yet flexible and sturdy enough to withstand the pressures of combat.

-- Cooperative Mindset
+- Cooperative Combat

 LEVEL 6: THE BODY